Top 10 Less Crowded Treks in Nepal : Hidden Himalayan Adventures

 Tsum Valley Trek

-Oh, and one professional tip: you can do the combined Manaslu Tsum Valley Trek in case you feel particularly adventurous, which crosses the thrilling Larke Pass, touching the Manaslu Circuit Trekking Trail, meeting two hidden gems in one trip?
+Oh, and one professional tip: you can do the combined Manaslu Tsum Valley Trek in case you feel particularly adventurous, which crosses the thrilling Larke Pass, touching the Manaslu Circuit Trekking Trail, meeting two hidden gems in one trip.
 Come on, that's pretty awesome!
+With the perfect blend of serenity, where one can meditate and gaze into the meditation of monks and spiritual kinds, follow the varied kinds of terrains with remote rugged sections, the Tsum Valley is marked as one of the best remote treks in Nepal to venture out.

 Tamang Heritage Trail

 The highlight includes staying in traditional homestays, where families share life with you while dancing with you and eating with you: traditional food and culture around warm fires.
-Tatopani allows you to enjoy a relaxing dip in the hot springs as a day to recover after which locals have been soaking for thousands of years.
-The journey leads to villages via a beautiful rhododendron forest and terrace agriculture with views of Ganesh Himal and Langtang mountains.
-The trek is basically an ideal trek to anyone who wishes to get out and see the rich cultural heritage and nature of Nepal on a new route which is less crowded, not very far away and relatively easier.
+Tatopani allows you to enjoy a relaxing dip in the hot springs as a day to recover, after which locals have been soaking for thousands of years.
+The journey leads to villages passing through the less crowded trekking route, via a beautiful rhododendron forest and terrace agriculture with views of Ganesh Himal and Langtang mountains.
+The trek is basically an ideal trek for anyone who wishes to get out and see the rich cultural heritage and nature of Nepal on a new route, which is less crowded, not very far away, and relatively easier.

 Annapurna Circuit Trek